ada-lyn/ada-lyn.github.io/index.md

 \\[ \alpha = 1 - (helpful\\_ratio \cdot (1 - exp(-lambda \cdot total\\_votes)) \\ \\  (2)\\]

+\\(x\\) is the average rating for the user that wrote the review and \\(avg\\) is the median of all the users' average rating

 This will have the following effect:

 - We will correct a users bias.
 If a users average grade is higher than the average overall grade, then this user is classified as giving too high grades, therefore we will decrease the grade he gave slightly.
+This is computed by \\(avg - x\\).
-- Alpha is a coefficient from 0 to 1 controlling the strength of the correction applied.
+- \\(\alpha\\) is a coefficient from 0 to 1 controlling the strength of the correction applied.
 	- If the review is deemed helpful by many people, many people agree with the rating and we will correct it less.
 	- If the reviewer has not given many reviews yet, we will not correct his rating that much since we cannot estimate his bias very well.